Professional practice

 Examples of recent cases, which are typical of James’ practice, include:

-- FDIC v Barclays Bank: James is acting (with Adrian Beltrami KC and Mark Brealey KC) for Barclays Bank in Financial List proceedings brought by the FDIC, a US federal government agency, against leading European banks and the British Bankers’ Association.
+- FDIC v Barclays Bank: James is acting (with Adrian Beltrami KC) for Barclays Bank in Financial List proceedings brought by the FDIC, a US federal government agency, against leading European banks and the British Bankers’ Association.
 The FDIC claims substantial damages for alleged LIBOR “lowballing”, alleging claims under EC competition law and for fraudulent misrepresentation.

 - Federal Republic of Nigeria v Royal Dutch Shell Plc: James acted (with Lord Goldsmith KC) for Shell and its subsidiaries in securing the dismissal of claims worth over US$3.5 billion relating to a Nigerian oil prospecting licence.